Board of Appeals Operations During COVID-19 Pandemic

 In order to protect public health and prevent the spread of COVID-19, the Board of Appeals will be operating under the guidelines noted below.
 These guidelines are in recognition of the Proclamation of Disaster Emergency issued by Governor Tom Wolf on March 6, 2020 and modified on June 3, 2020.

 Hearings: All in-person hearings are suspended until further notice.
-In order to have a formal hearing, which will be digitally recorded, the petitioner must have the ability to use Skype.
-In recognition that all individuals may not have access to Skype, the petitioner may waive the formal hearing and request an informal conference call to discuss the case.
+All hearings will be held virtually and will be digitally recorded.
+The petitioner will receive an electronic invitation from the hearing officer to join the hearing.
 Alternatively, the petitioner may request a continuance of the hearing as well as an extension of the decision due date.
 Finally, the petitioner always has the option to waive the hearing and request that the decision be based on the record.

 Board Orders: All orders will be issued electronically through email.
 Please be advised that implementation of the orders may continue to be delayed.
 The processing of any refunds ordered by the Board of Appeals, the Board of Finance and Revenue or a stipulation of judgment at Commonwealth Court will be done through an electronic process so that all refund checks will be mailed directly to the petitioner.
 If petitioners plan to appeal the Board’s order to the Board of Finance and Revenue, petitioners are advised to review the notice issued by the Board of Finance and Revenue regarding Operations Under the Exigent Circumstances Created by COVID-19.
 This order is available at

 Board Filings: During this time, taxpayers are strongly encouraged to file all appeals using the Board’s online petition center at